 Previous and current research

 Understanding such transient and dynamic complexes of the cellular machinery is one of the most important challenges in biology today.
-One crucial first step towards characterising such dynamic processes is to determine the molecular architecture of essential components.
+One important first step toward characterising such dynamic processes is to determine the molecular architecture of essential components.
 We are using a combination of biophysical techniques including X-ray crystallography, electron microscopy, native mass spectrometry, and more to address the following questions concerning information transfer in this system: What is the architecture of signalling complexes that direct innate immune responses?
-How do these signalling pathways lead to assembly of higher-order transcription factor complexes?
+How do these signalling pathways lead to assembly of higher-order regulatory complexes?
 How does assembly of such transcription factor complexes ultimately lead to chromatin modification?
 How does chromatin modification direct nucleosome remodelling and gene regulation?
 How does cohesin contribute to sister chromatid cohesion?

 Future projects and goals

 Cellular signalling ultimately results in assembly of transcriptional regulatory complexes that direct chromatin modification, remodelling and gene expression.
 The enhanceosome has served as a paradigm for understanding signal integration on higher eukaryotic enhancers (figure 2).
 Assembly of the enhanceosome results in recruitment of enzymes such as CBP/p300 that acetylate chromatin.
 We aim to understand how recruitment of CBP/p300 allows cellular signal integration and chromatin acetylation.
-We ask how chromatin modification changes the structure of inhibitory nucleosomes and leads to a more permissive chromatin structure for gene expression.
-We also ask how chromatin modification enzymes read out histone modification patterns and how chromatin recognition and modification are coupled.
+We ask how chromatin acetylation changes the structure of inhibitory nucleosomes and leads to a more permissive chromatin structure for gene expression.
+We also ask how CBP/p300 read out histone modification patterns, and how chromatin recognition and modification are coupled.
 Answers to some of these questions are likely to contribute to our understanding of epigenetic gene regulation and dysregulation in disease.
-Finally, we also are interested in understanding key regulators involved in the innate immune response.
-This is not only of fundamental importance for cellular signalling but also opens up opportunities for pharmacological targeting.
+This is not only of fundamental importance for cellular signalling, but also opens up opportunities for pharmacological targeting.